Bulebots/bulebots/docs/source/hc05_bluetooth.rst

 #.
 Input high level to pin 11 again (or high impedance).
 Or power on the
    device.

-This way the module enters AT-mode with a well-known USART configuration, which is very convenient:
+This way the module enters AT-mode with a well-known serial configuration, which is very convenient:

 - 38400 baud rate.
 - 8-bits data.